hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

 ### Stress and Intonation

 AAVE often exhibits a different stress pattern compared to SAE, with a tendency towards syllable-timing rather than stress-timing.
-This can result in a perceived "singsong" quality to the speech.
+This can result in a perceived “singsong” quality to the speech.

 Example:
-- SAE: "I'm GO-ing to the STORE."
+- SAE: “I'm GO-ing to the STORE.”
-- AAVE: "I'm go-ING to the STO-re."
+- AAVE: “I'm go-ING to the STO-re.”

 AAVE also features distinctive intonation patterns, often with a wider pitch range than SAE.
 This contributes to the perceived musicality of AAVE speech.